 - The weekly rates (per person) are £93.10 for a shared room, £105.70 for a single room, £127.89 for a single en suite room and £137.90 for a large single ensuite room (2013–14).

 - Please see our website for more information, where there is also a comparison of the various accommodation facilities and a map showing the locations of university accommodation.

 - International Student Support (ISS) provides a dedicated advisory service for international students on non-academic and welfare matters such as immigration, employment, finance and any other concerns students may have.

 - The International Family Network provides support to international students who plan to come to Glasgow with their family members.

-- The Student Network – by joining the Student Network, students can receive invaluable advice and information from current students on anything to do with studying and living in Glasgow.
+- Ask a Student.
+Receive invaluable advice and information from current students on anything to do with studying and living in Glasgow.

 - The Language Centre supports students whose first language is not English.

 - Student Learning Service provides advice and guidance on academic skills to undergraduate and taught postgraduate students.

 - The University Chaplaincy provides pastoral and spiritual support for students of all faiths and none.